Robin Hemley: Early life and education

+Career

-At Western Washington University, he edited The Bellingham Review for five years and founded the Tobias Wolff Award for Fiction and the Annie Dillard Award for Nonfiction.
-In 2004, he began teaching at the University of Iowa where he was hired as the Director of the Nonfiction Writing Program, and since 2000 he has taught at Vermont College of Fine Arts, where he served as Faculty Chair for three years.
+At Western Washington University, Hemley edited The Bellingham Review for five years and founded the Tobias Wolff Award for Fiction and the Annie Dillard Award for Nonfiction.

+In 2004, he began teaching at the University of Iowa, where he was hired as the Director of the Nonfiction Writing Program, and since 2000 he has taught at Vermont College of Fine Arts, where he served as Faculty Chair for three years.
 At the University of Iowa, he founded the NonfictioNOW Conference in 2005.

-From 2013 to 2019, he was the Director of the Writing Program, Writer-in-Residence, and Professor of Humanities at Yale-NUS College in Singapore.
+From 2013 to 2019, he was the director of the Writing Program, Writer-in-Residence, and Professor of Humanities at Yale-NUS College in Singapore.

-He lives in Brooklyn, is married, and has four daughters.
+In 2020, Hemley joined the faculty of Long Island University, where his is director and Polk Professor in Residence of the George Polk School of Communications.

+Writing

+Hrmlry has had work published in The New York Times, New York Magazine, Creative Nonfiction, Brevity, Conjunctions, The Sun, and Narrative, among others.